Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning: Dataset

 \subsubsection{Input Representation}

-The input batch size is set to 64 samples per batch, ensuring a balance between training efficiency and model stability.
-The sequence length is fixed at 9 timesteps, corresponding to the 9 selected features extracted from the QKD system.
+The input batch size is set to 64 samples per batch, balancing training efficiency and model stability.
+The sequence length is fixed at 9 time steps, corresponding to the 9 selected features extracted from the QKD system.